open-telemetry/opentelemetry-kotlin/README.md

 The SIG meeting is open for all to join.
 We invite everyone to join our meeting, regardless of your experience level.
 Whether you're a seasoned OpenTelemetry contributor, just starting your journey, or simply curious about the work we do, you're more than welcome to participate!

+## Community roles

+Ongoing contributions are formally acknowledged via OpenTelemetry's [membership levels](https://github.com/open-telemetry/community/blob/main/guides/contributor/membership.md).
+Generally the maintainers will reach out and offer a specific role after seeing evidence of continued contributions that match a given role.
+However, do feel free to contact the maintainers if you think you already meet the requirements, or if you want guidance on doing so.

 ## Maintainers

 - [Jamie Lynch](https://github.com/fractalwrench), Embrace